RoboCup-SSL/grSim/README.md

 -----

 Receiving data from grSim is similar to receiving data from [SSL-Vision](https://github.com/RoboCup-SSL/ssl-vision) using [Google Protobuf](https://github.com/google/protobuf) library.
-Sending data to Simulator is also possible using Google Protobuf.
+Sending data to the simulator is also possible using Google Protobuf.
 Sample clients are included in [clients](./clients) folder.
 There are two clients available, *qt-based* and *Java-based*.
 The native client is compiled during the grSim compilation.
 To compile the Java client, please consult the corresponding `README` file.

 Citing
 ------